-NUR 723 is the final preceptor-supervised practicum course in the Master's Degree and post-grad certificate program in which students are immersed in the advanced practice nursing role as a family nurse practitioner.
+NUR 723 is the final preceptor-supervised practicum course in the Master's Degree and the APRN post-grad certificate program in which students are immersed in the advanced practice nursing role as a family nurse practitioner.
 Students will develop competency in diagnosing and treating a full range of common acute and chronic health problems of adults, older adults, pregnant women and children who present and are treated predominantly in primary care settings.
 P: Successful completion of all required research and theory core, leadership and policy core, role and support core and specialty and role courses.
+The practicum equals 375 clinical hours.
 CO: NUR 731.